The Webb Schools: Vivian Webb Chapel

 Fascinated by California missions, Thompson Webb took the mission at San Juan Capistrano as the inspiration for the Vivian Webb Chapel, a monument to both his religious faith and his love for his wife.
 In 1937, with the help of a small cement mixer and two hired workers, Thompson began making 60 lb adobe bricks.
 After a year of turning out more than 10,000 mission-style bricks and drying them in the sun on the school's tennis courts, he began building the chapel's foundation in 1938, and laid the chapel's first brick in 1939.
-He built the walls of the chapel with the help of students, parents, visitors, prospective students and even the governor of Tennessee.
+He built the walls of the chapel with the help of students, parents, visitors, prospective students and the governor of Tennessee.

-Near completion of the structure, Webb learned that sculptor Alec Miller was in the United States because of World War II, and lacked the funds to return to his native Scotland.
+Near completion of the structure, Webb learned that sculptor Alec Miller was in the United States because of World War II and lacked the funds to return to his native Scotland.
 Miller was well known in England because of his carvings for the cathedral at Coventry.
-Webb hired the artist at a modest fee, plus room and board, to design the furnishings (Miller called them “fitments”) for the chapel.
-Miller lived with the Webbs for three years while he designed the chapel's “fitments” and the insets for the chapel's entrance doors.
-The chapel was completed in 1944; the bell tower was added later.

 Thomas Jackson Library

 The parents of Thomas Jackson donated the Thomas Jackson Library to the school as a memorial to their son, who graduated from Webb in 1930 but died of a heart attack while in his sophomore year at the California Institute of Technology.
 The library, dedicated in 1938, was designed by acclaimed architect Myron Hunt, who also built the Rose Bowl, the Pasadena main library, and Thompson and Vivian Webb's campus home.
 The building, in a Mediterranean style with small balconies on the second floor and a mezzanine balcony around the interior, won an Honor Award from the American Institute of Architects soon after its dedication.
-From 1937 to 1948, Vivian Webb helped each graduating senior design and carve a wooden plaque bearing his name, his graduating year and some symbol of his interest.
-These plaques line the library's walls.
-On the library's heavy oak doors, Vivian Webb herself carved the names of the 158 boys who graduated before 1937.
-The library is now used as a formal reception room.